 Students with special needs often have an educational team of parents, educators, professionals, and para-professionals assigned to them.
 Experienced special education teacher, Kelly Shields, outlines steps parents can take to prepare for team meetings.

 Stresses and strains

 For many families, special needs seem to mean lengthy waiting lists, endless bureaucracy and deep frustration.
 Teachers feel that frustration, too.
-They're trying to give all their students the attention and support they need.
-But when the resources aren't there, it can be difficult or impossible.
+They're trying to give all their students the attention and support they need, but this can be extremely difficult when the resources aren't there.
 We—teachers and parents—need to work together to ensure that children get the services they need and deserve.
 Budget cuts may mean a decrease in services for your child.
 You, as parents, need to insist that the decision makers in education provide the necessary support for your child's learning.

 Teachers and teacher assistants

 Roles and responsibilities of teachers and teacher assistants: a BCTF/CUPE BC joint paper elaborates on the roles and responsibilities of teachers and teacher assistants who work closely with students with special needs.

 There are a number of special education support groups for parents.